myreceiptt/nota-markdown/202508/iBLOOMING-Web3-living (1).md

 2. **Reduce Operational & Product Cost**
 3. **Reduce Tax Burden via On-Chain Logic**
 4. **Grow Affiliate Network (More Affiliators)**
-5. **Expand Active User Base (More Users)**
+5. **Exp& Active User Base (More Users)**

-All of which will be simulated, measured, and validated via token behavior and utility.
+All of which will be simulated, measured, & validated via token behavior & utility.

 ---